OpenCyphal/pycyphal/CONTRIBUTING.rst

 The general rule is that external dependencies are to be avoided unless doing so would increase the complexity of the codebase considerably.
-There are three kinds of 3rd-party dependencies used by this library:
+There are two kinds of 3rd-party dependencies used by this library:

 - **Core dependencies.** Those are absolutely required to use the library.
   The list of core deps contains two libraries: Nunavut and NumPy, and it is probably not going to be extended ever